 Visit Uzbekistan, Tajikistan, Kyrgyzstan, Iran, Azerbaijan and Georgia

-On this superlative Silk Road odyssey you’ll wander among the turquoise domes of legendary Silk Road cities, explore medieval caravanserais, sleep in yurts under star-spangled skies and sip a drink by azure mountain lakes.
+On this superlative Silk Road odyssey you’ll wander among the turquoise domes of legendary Silk Road cities, explore medieval caravanserais, sleep in yurts under star-spangled skies and sip drinks beside azure mountain lakes.
 You’ll break bread with nomads, stand on mountaintops with Kyrgyz eagle hunters, watch master boat builders at work and experience the smells, sights and flavours of some of the world’s best bazaars.
-This Silk Road tour will give you the freedom to swim in high-altitude lakes, and hike in the most breath-taking terrain possible.
+This Silk Road tour will also give you the time and freedom to swim in high-altitude lakes and hike in some the most breath-taking landscapes on earth.

 Inspired by Joanna Lumley’s Silk Road Adventure

 This classic Silk Road tour was inspired by the work of our director Antonia, who produced Joanna Lumley’s Silk Road Adventure.
-While travelling with the crew, she forged friendships with locals and unravelled the beauty of the Silk Road.
 The many months of painstaking research that Antonia undertook to produce the show have informed this tour, from where you will eat to which caravanserai to visit.

 |DEPARTURE/RETURN LOCATION||Dushanbe (Tajikistan) / Tbilisi (Georgia)|